tidu-rs Design

 linear_transpose

-Consumes a linear graph and produces another with active inputs and outputs reversed.
+Consumes a linearized graph and produces another with active inputs and outputs reversed.

 fn linear_transpose<Op: Primitive>(